Dr Teya Brooks Pribac

 Sheep in the mist (Orpheus Pumpkin, Henry and Jonathan)

-So, I live with sheep, and other animals.
 I am vegan – have been for close to two decades since the moment someone pointed out that I was personally responsible for the suffering of nonhuman animals in the food industry and other exploitative settings.
 I realised that that person was right, that my choices were making that horror possible, and I turned vegan practically overnight.
 The first step was taken, the easiest and most liberating thing I’ve ever done.

 Picture